alan-turing-institute/ModMon/docs/README.md

 ## Context

-Models represent the data they were trained on

-If aspects of the data change the performance of a deployed model may drop
+Predictive models, and any type of analysis, represent the data they were trained on and developed with.
+Over time it's likely that aspects of the data will change, and the performance of the original model may drop as a result.

-DECOVID happening in an uncertain, rapidly developing environment:
+DECOVID is happening in an uncertain, rapidly developing environment:
-- pandemic changing (number of cases being treated, new treatments/improving practices, different lockdown measures in place etc.)
+- Changing status of the pandemic: Number and severity of cases being treated, development of new treatments, different government response & lockdown measures etc.
-- project developing (data from new hospitals, new types of data/measurements added etc.)
+- The project is developing: Data from new hospitals will be added, new types of data or measurements will become available, old data may have corrections made etc.

-DECOVID is therefore a prime example where the models or analyses developed at one time may not necessarily continue to perform as expected (or at least not as well as possible), and the timescale over which those changes happen and performance drops may be quite short.
+DECOVID is therefore a prime example of a project where the models or analyses developed at one time may not necessarily continue to perform as expected (or at least not as well as possible), and the timescale over which those changes happen and performance drops occur may be quite short.

-As DECOVID outputs may be used to make clinical decisions for patients, it's critical to ensure that they stay relevant, or in other words to validate that any model being used still reflects the current status of the data.
+As DECOVID outputs are intended to be used to make clinical decisions for patients, it's critical to ensure that they stay relevant, or in other words to validate that any model being used still reflects the current status of the data.
+Therefore, it's critical to have practices, infrastructure and tools in place to test DECOVID models and other outputs on the latest data.

-## DECOVID Model Appraisal Proposal
+## ModMon: A model appraisal system for DECOVID

-Have a system to run all developed models on new data

-benefits:
-- confidence in DECOVID outputs
-- reproducibility
-- guarantee your model is runnable by someone else
-- quickly re-validate your model on new data

-## ModMon

-We aim to provide a system where analysts can submit their models (or other analyses) to be easily run on new data as it arrives, and compare the results to previous runs.
-This is the ModMon package.
+The ModMon package aims to provide a system where analysts can submit their models (or other analyses) to be easily run on new data as it arrives, and to compare the results to previous runs.
+It will reduce the burden on analysts of needing to revalidate and appraise their models.

 DECOVID teams will be answering many different research questions, with different programming languages (mostly python and R), packages (though limitied to what's available in the secure research environment) and workflows.
 Being able to run models of completely different formats in one automated system requires some standardisation of the code that's provided.

 We have developed ModMon to be as workflow-agnostic as possible, with the main requirement being to provide a single command to run your model with several known inputs defining the dataset to use.
 The output of this command must be a CSV file containing the values of the metrics for evaluating the performance of your model (these metrics must be single-valued, but can be anything you choose to define).

 In summary: